 Let's go over how to make these pancakes!
 You can also watch this video.

-- Whisk liquid ingredients: Put egg, soy milk, sugar in a large bowl and whisk.
+- Whisk liquid ingredients: Put egg, soy milk, and sugar in a large bowl and whisk.

 - Add Dry ingredients: Add white rice flour and baking powder and mix until smooth.